mosparo/documentation/docs/5_integration/3_multi_step_forms.md

 Every field name should be in the form data only once.
 You can submit an array as a value, for example, if you have a list of values for a field.
 But the name should be in the array only once, so please ensure that you do not add the same name multiple times.
 For a better example of how you should do it, please have a look at the method `getFormData` in the `mosparo-frontend.js`: https://github.com/mosparo/mosparo/blob/master/assets/mosparo-frontend.js
 :::

-If you need, you can add additional information to the field array, for example, which step and which form field it is.
-For mosparo, only these three keys are required.
+If you need, you can add additional information to the field object, for example, to know from which step a value is.
+For mosparo, only the `name`, `value`, and `fieldPath` keys are required.
 The `fieldPath` is a combination of the field type (`input`, `textarea`, or `select`), combined with the input type (if it's an `input` field).
 After that, the field name is added, separated by a dot.
 For example:

 ```text
 input[text].name